shiltemann/recipes/recipes/2019-11-04-mexican-salad.md

     3. Cut the spinach into smaller strips and place in bowl.
     4. Finely chop the koriander and mix with the corn and black beans in a strainer.
 Rinse them and mix them together.
 Place in bowl
     5. Chop tomatoes and distribute evenly into bowls.
+    6. Cook the eggs over easy and place atop each bowl
-    6. Dressing: Mix Griekse yoghurt, lime, apple cider vinegar, cilantro and blend thoroughly.
+    7. Dressing: Mix Griekse yoghurt, lime, apple cider vinegar, cilantro and blend thoroughly.
 Add salt to taste.

 ---